dollaratbrp/optimus/README.md

 - #### Search of **perfect match** between orders (**wishes**) from orders' list (**wishlist**) and available inventory

-    We run through each **wish** beginning by the ones with lowest rank and associate it inventory if there's enough available to fulfill it.
+    We run through each **wish** beginning by the one with lowest rank and associate it inventory if there's enough available to fulfill it.

 - #### Construction of loads from the association made in the **perfect match**